"Mammut" borsoni: Ecology

+Individuals of "Mammut" borsoni (background upper right) in a Pliocene temperate forested Central European landscape, alongside the fellow proboscidean Anancus arvernensis (upper left), rhinoceros Stephanorhinus etruscus, the pig Sus minor and the bovine Leptobos stenometopon, alongside pikas, ptarmigans and grouse.

 Dental microwear and mesowear analysis of specimens from the Pliocene of Romania and England (Red Crag), respectively, as well as isotopic analysis of specimens from Milia, suggest that "M". borsoni was primarily a browser on leaves and twigs of woody plants.
 In Pliocene Europe, it coexisted with other proboscidean species, including the mammoth Mammuthus rumanus and the "tetralophodont gomphothere" Anancus arvernensis, which also had browsing-based diets.

 Other animals that lived alongside "Mammut" borsoni in the late Pliocene of Europe include the tapir Tapirus arvernensis, the monkey Mesopithecus monspessulanus, the bovine Leptobos stenometopon, the pig Sus minor, the deer Pseudodama lyra, the rhinoceros Stephanorhinus elatus, the sabertooth cat Homotherium crenatidens, the hyenas Pliocrocuta perrieri and Chasmaporthetes lunensis, and the giant cheetah Acinonyx pardinensis.

 Distribution and chronology

 "Mammut" borsoni is known from localities across Europe, spanning from the Iberian Peninsula in the west to Greece and Ukraine in the east.
-Remains have also been reported from Anatolia (Asian Turkey) and Shanxi in northern China.
+Remains have also been reported from Anatolia (Asian Turkey) and Shanxi in northern China, though it has been argued by some authors that the Chinese remains should be assigned to the separate species M. shansiense.
 The oldest specimens of the "Mammut" borsoni lineage sensu lato date to the late Miocene (around 9-7 million years ago), while the youngest date to the earliest Pleistocene, around 2-2.5 million years ago (Mammal Neogene zone 17).